XZiar/RayRenderer/Nailang/README.md

 `true`, `false`, `TruE` are all `Bool`.
 When calculated with numbers, `true`=`1` and `false`=`0`.
 #### Str - string
 `"hello"`, `"\"world\""` are all `Str`.
 Escape character supported for `\r`,`\n`,`\0`,`\"`,`\t`,`\\`, others will simply keep later character.
-#### Custom - cunstom type
-You can extend Nailang to support custom type.
-Custom type cannot be directly parsed, but can be lookuped and used by name.
-Meta-data can also be provided.

-### Literal

-Literal is parsed at parsing time and it cannot be custom type.

 ### Variable

 Variable is a memory unit to store data.

-Name of variable currently limited on ASCII words, the leading character can be ``:`ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz_``, and other characters can be `ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz0123456789_.`.
+Name of variable currently limited on ASCII words, the leading character can be ``:`ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz_``, and other characters can be `ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz0123456789_`.

-`.` is used to seperate variable name into parts.
-Buitin types does not support parts, but custom types may need this.

 `:` and `` ` `` is the special leading character. `:` means the variable should be at local and `` ` `` means the variable should be at root.